Couples' Wellness During Planning

 Communication is key, love!
 Practice being a good listener and share your feelings over a lovely Sunday roast.
 I've seen countless couples at UK weddings who swear by their regular planning pow-wows, usually over a cheeky Pimm's or afternoon tea.

-Remember to pencil in regular wellbeing check-ins - maybe during a cosy night in with your favourite biscuits and a cuppa.
-Many of my lovely couples schedule quarterly catch-ups at their local pub to discuss how they're getting on with their wedding preparations and life in general.
+Remember to pencil in regular wellbeing check-ins — maybe during a cosy night in with your favourite biscuits and a cuppa.
+Many couples schedule quarterly catch-ups at their local pub to discuss how they're getting on with their wedding preparations and life in general.

 Key Takeaways